Skip to content

 Redundant interfaces in Cisco ASA

-In Checkpoint they call it interface bonding – when will I stop dragging this Checkpoint everywhere ? – in Cisco ASA they called it interface redundancy.
+In Cisco ASA they called it interface redundancy.
 The idea is to provide for the physical link failure.
 That is – you combine two physical interfaces on the ASA into a virtual one, then you configure all the Layer 3 parameters on this virtual interface.
-At the same time only ONE of the interfaces in a group is active, if it fails ASA transparently switches to the next available interface in a group and all traffic passes through it.
+At the same time only ONE of the interfaces in a group is active (that is - no load sharing), if it fails ASA transparently switches to the next available interface in a group and all the traffic passes through it.
 By default the first added to the group interface becomes active and all the rest become passive.
 At the end of the article there is some dry theory and facts, but now let’s plunge into code.

 Santa#conf t